Planetary Science, Certificate

 Enrollment Requirements

-• GLG 101/103 Introduction to Geology I (Physical), and Laboratory or SES 121/123 Earth, Solar System and Universe, and Laboratory
+• GLG 101: Introduction to Geology I (Physical) and GLG 103: Laboratory; or SES 121: Earth, Solar System and Universe, and SES 123: Laboratory

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.
+Undergraduate certificates are not awarded before the completion of an undergraduate degree.
+A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 Career Outlook